Loading...

 Coverage report is also available for data nodes containing aligned reads (Aligned reads, Trimmed reads, or Filtered reads).
 The purpose of the report is to understand how well the genomic regions of interest are covered by sequencing reads for a particular analysis.

 When setting up the task (Figure 1), you first need to specify the Genome build and then a Gene/feature annotation file, which defines the genomic regions you are interested in (e.g. exome or genes within a panel).
-The Gene/feature annotation can be previously associated with Partek® Flow® via or added on the fly.
+The Gene/feature annotation can be previously associated with Partek® Flow® via Library File Management or added on the fly.

 Complete coverage report will contain percentage of bases within the specified genes / features with coverage greater than or equal to the coverage levels defined under Add minimum coverage levels.
 To add a level, click on the green plus .
 Alternatively, to remove it, click on the red cross icon.